Mary Gilmore: Early life

 Mary Jean Cameron was born on 16 August 1865 at the small settlement of Cotta Walla (modern-day Roslyn), just outside Crookwell, New South Wales.
 When she was one year old her parents, Donald Cameron, a farmer from Scotland, and Mary Ann Beattie, decided to move to Wagga Wagga to join her maternal grandparents, the Beatties, who had moved there from Penrith, New South Wales in 1866.

 Her father obtained a job as a station manager at a property at Cowabbie, 100 km north of Wagga.
 A year later, he left that job to become a carpenter, building homesteads on properties in Wagga, Coolamon, Junee, Temora and West Wyalong for the next 10 years.
 This itinerant existence allowed Mary only a spasmodic formal education; however, she did receive some on their frequent returns to Wagga, either staying with the Beatties or in rented houses.

 Her father purchased land and built his own house at Brucedale on the Junee Road, where they had a permanent home.
 She was then to attend, albeit briefly, Colin Pentland's private Academy at North Wagga Wagga and, when the school closed, transferred to Wagga Wagga Public School for two and a half years.
 At 14, in preparation to become a teacher, she worked as an assistant at her uncle's school at Yerong Creek.
-Another uncle, Charles White (1845–1922), was a journalist and author of books on bushrangers.
+Another uncle, Charles White (1845–1922), was a journalist and author of books on bushrangers, while an aunt, Jeannie Lockett (née Jane Beattie) was a teacher and writer.

 After completing her teaching exams in 1882, she accepted a position as a teacher at Wagga Wagga Public School, where she worked until December 1885.
 After a short teaching spell at Illabo she took up a teaching position at Silverton near the mining town of Broken Hill.
 There Gilmore developed her socialist views and began writing poetry.